 1) (For PSEA use only:)

 2) College:

 3) Registrant:

 4) Start Date:

 5) Previous Position Held:

 6) Current Position Held:

 7) Date of Layoff Notice:

 8) Date of Availability

-9) Registrant Electronic Resume available
+9) Registrant Electronic Resume avail lable at:

-College/Institute/Agency Personnel Contact Perso
+College/Institute/Agency Personnel Contact Pe erson:

 College Personnel Contact Phone Number:

 Bargaining Unit Chairperson/Local President

-Bargaining Unit Chairperson/Local President Pho- ne Number:
+Bargaining Unit Chairperson/Local President I Phone Number:

-Information Release Waiver for the purposes of the Privacy Act ." ne "Freedom of Information and Protection of
+Information Release Waiver for the purposes of Privacy Act ." of the "Freedom of Information and Protection of

-I agree that the above personal information, my cuinterviewed for can be made available to prospect other means.
+I agree that the above personal information, my can be made available to prospective Employe y current résumé, and the positions I was interviewed for ers and Union via the internet or other means.

 Signature of Registrant Date